-Consideration for Appointment Committee Function • Attended one or more NEA RAs • The Committee helps plan and organize the activities for • Be a current year NEA RA delegate the Oregon delegation to the NEA Representative Assembly.
+• The Committee helps plan and organize the activities for the Oregon delegation to the NEA Representative Assembly.
 Such activities include fund raising for the NEA Fund for Children and Education and organizing activities and support for Oregon delegates at the NEA RA.